 The USC Center for Religion and Civic Culture explores how religions change and make change in Southern California and across the globe.

-The idea for the USC Center for Religion and Civic Culture (CRCC) started to germinate in 1992, as the conflagrations of the Los Angeles riots were just beginning to subside.
+The idea for CRCC started to germinate in 1992, as the conflagrations of the Los Angeles riots were just beginning to subside.
 A number of civic, corporate and interreligious coalitions were formed to heal the deeply divided city and to address the underlying social problems that had provided tinder for the flames.

 The Center for Religion and Civic Culture came out of this research project and report.
 CRCC was conceived as a way to make creative connections between researchers, policy-makers and religious community leaders, in order to produce new insights into the evolving nature of religion in complex, globalizing societies.

 CRCC’s capacities and reservoirs of knowledge are a distinctive hybrid.
 Both locally and globally, our deep networks within a variety of religious, civic and scholarly worlds enable us to undertake cutting-edge research on new developments in religion.
 This research allows us to help faith groups engage with the wider society through civic engagement and leadership training.
 We also help people within academia, civic organizations, government agencies, foundations and businesses engage with faith groups.

 In short, CRCC is uniquely positioned to explore how religions change and make change in Southern California and across the globe—and to help religious and civic leaders understand the shifts of the day.

 CRCC’s work falls into four activities, with research grounding the other three areas:

 - Research: CRCC explores religious developments locally and globally from an interdisciplinary perspective

 - Training: CRCC leads capacity-building programs for religious organizations, civic leaders and government agencies

 - Evaluation: CRCC analyzes and assesses initiatives and programs focused on faith communities